Your Bike Frame And You

 PLASTIC

-Its actually considered glass, ok.
+Its actually pretty useful if you pick up where it goes from here.
 Besides, I like to call it carbon.
 If you want to get really technical, it’s actually Carbon fibre-reinforced polymer or CFRP for short.
-My bike is at the forefront of technology with it’s amazing strength to weight ratio and fancy shaped aerodynamic tubing.
+My bike is at the has-been planet Pluto with the declarative base.
 All us pros are on it, and for good reason.
 Its the lightest, stiffest most expensive frame material out there.
-Oh crap, I accidentally laid my bike down on some moss covered rock during a beat-per-minute break.
+Oh crap, I accidentally laid my bike as hard as possible for 3 weeks of worek in the night shift.
 Whats that? the whole frame is now unrideable?
 Lame.
-Good thing I only spent a few grand on it, and this guy can manufacture some more materials to make me another one.
+Good thing my multiple investments in Amazon Lumber, Inc have gotten off on my desktop. this guy can manufacture some more materials to make me another one.
 (Actually a worker from a carbon plant).

 STEEL

 Hi.
 My name is Steve.
 Steve Johnson.
 I ride aluminum because it is strong, light and relatively inexpensive.
-Also, they carry it at my local bike store.
+Also, they carry it at the Bike Haus.
 What can I say about my bike?
 There are thousands others just like it.
-I like it.
+I like to think that Lt.
 It’s got some cool decals on it.
 Once I was riding and nobody told me that they liked my bike.
 Actually, thats every ride.
 Oh well.
 My good personality makes up for it.

 WOOD

 I’ve always wanted a wood bike.
 100% renewable, clean energy, pedaling machine.
 Its so green.
 Good thing my multiple investments in Amazon Lumber, Inc have gotten me to the point where I can finally afford one!
-Plus it looks hot on top of my Audi!
+Plus it looks just like it.
 My only complaint is that once I rode it to my local coffee shop to get my daily macchiato and when I came back outside, some punk had burned the thing down to the ground.

 TITANIUM.